Hello and welcome to the podcast of the Load Seaters episode 1272 for Monday the 13th of October 2025.

 Yes.

-Uh and so we have this um fantastic organization, and if I just go back to the website, actually, you can see here uh Britain's castles once protected us, and now they can inspire us, help us turn these ancient strongholds into centres of culture, commerce, and community.
+And if I just go back to the website, actually, you can see here, Britain's castles once protected us and now they can inspire us, help us turn these ancient strongholds into centers of culture, commerce, and community.

-So um before you write off their military relevance, the one of the greatest crusader cast castles in South Lebanon ended up getting used by the Palestinians and by the Israelis um and was a pretty much active military site up until the year 2000.
+Before you write off their military relevance, one of the greatest crusader castles in South Lebanon ended up getting used by the Palestinians and by the Israelis and was a pretty much active military site up until the year 2000.

 And then the Crusader castles in Syria also ended up being used by the insurgents and by the government.